angiest1711/DigitalGIS/README.md

 Colombia despite of being a tropical country has glaciers that can be found at the top of the mountains that are higher than 4800 meters above sea level.
 In the past the country had fourteen glaciers but due to the increasing temperatures only six remain, one of them is the Sierra Nevada del Cocuy (IDEAM, 2021).

 ## Study Area
 The Sierra Nevada del Cocuy is located in the eastern Andes Mountain chain between the Arauca, Boyacá and Casanare.
 It is the largest glacier in the country and is part of the Natural National Park El Cocuy.
+(Parques Nacionales, n.d)

 ## Methodology